-- Talking to the wrong person – I don’t care how prepared you are…if you are not talking to the decision maker, then you will not win.
-Ask for the decision maker as soon as you possibly can and make sure they are involved at every level of the negotiation.
-And by the way, whether there are two people or ten in the room know who the decision maker is…and talk to them.
+- Talking to the wrong person – I don’t care how prepared you are…if you are not talking to the decision-maker, then you will not win.
+Ask for the decision-maker as soon as you possibly can, and make sure they are involved at every level of the negotiation.
+And by the way, whether there are two people or ten in the room, know who the decision-maker is…and talk to that person.

 - Being rushed – Whether they do it on purpose or not, giving you only “X minutes” to speak will not do the trick.
-It’s very difficult to negotiate under pressure…and experienced negotiators know this, so they may try to create that pressure by limiting your meeting time.
+It’s very difficult to negotiate under pressure.
+Experienced negotiators know this, so they may try to create that pressure by limiting your meeting time.
 Don’t fall for it.
-Dig in your heels and say, “When can you give me Y minutes?”
-Y being however much time you can safely share your presentation.
+Dig in your heels and say, “When can you give me Y minutes?” where Y is however much time you need to share your presentation.

 Key takeaway: You always need to have the upper hand.
 Once you lose the upper hand, you’ve lost the negotiation.
 To make sure you have the upper hand, don’t be afraid to push back a little.
-If you keep on saying “yes” to all of their demands, sooner or later they’ll figure squeeze you and the deal just won’t be worth it for you.
+If you keep on saying “yes” to all of their demands, sooner or later, they’ll squeeze you, and the deal just won’t be worth it to you.

 How to handle common objections to your proposal

 You are probably mature enough to realize that negotiations do not occur in a vacuum.
-They are never as seamless as I make them appear on paper.
-Things will go wrong during the presentation…like objections will be raised.
+They are never as seamless as I make them appear to be on paper.
+Things will go wrong during the presentation, e.g., objections might be raised.
 Here’s how to be prepared:

 - “I’m not sure this is as important as you say it is.”
-Now granted, if you don’t have access to their raw analytics, you cannot say for sure whether these are problems like you’ve identified.
+Now, granted, if you don’t have access to their raw analytics, you cannot say for sure whether the problems you’ve identified are the problems they are facing.
 However, what you can do is suggest that you’ll work with them on gathering this information.
 And if you find a problem during this phase, you can propose working with them again.

-Key takeaway: Closing deals always take times.
-They rarely are easy and you’ll typically run into roadblocks.
+Key takeaway: Closing deals always takes time.
+They rarely are easy, and you’ll typically run into roadblocks.
 Be prepared to fight and put pressure on the potential customer.
-If you show that you are busy and have tons of companies hitting you up, it will make them want to work with you and you’ll run into less objections.
-So make sure you show that you are successful by starting off the first meeting by introducing yourself and breaking down what you have done for other companies.
+If you show that you are busy and have tons of companies hitting you up, it will make them want to work with you, and you’ll run into fewer objections.
+So, make sure you show that you are successful by starting off the first meeting by introducing yourself and breaking down what you have done for other companies.

 Let me end by saying this: I love to negotiate.
-I love to sit across from someone and try to influence them to think the same way that I do.
+I love to sit across from someone and try to influence him or her to think the same way I do.
 You, however, may hate it and think that it’s manipulative.
 Unless you are lying, it’s not manipulative.
-It’s called influence…and learning how to use it can change your life.
+It’s called influence.
+Learning how to use it can change your life.